 For more information on LGBT Services

-While attitudes towards different sexualities have improved within society (with same-sex marriage recently being legalised), unfortunately many LGBT people may still experience homophobia or discrimination in different areas of their life.
+While attitudes towards different sexualities and gender identities have improved within society (e.g. same-sex marriage recently being legalised and gender identities being asked about), unfortunately many people may still experience homophobia or discrimination in different areas of their life.

-Under the Equality Act 2010, sexuality is a ‘protected characteristic’.
-This means that LGBT people are protected in law from harassment, victimisation or discrimination in the workplace, in education or when using services.
+Under the Equality Act 2010, sexuality and gender are ‘protected characteristics’.
+This means that people are protected in law from harassment, victimisation or discrimination in the workplace, in education or when using services.